-Playter Estates is named after the Playter family who held the original land grants on both sides of the Don River near Bloor Street.
-Captain George Playter, the patriarch of the family, was an United Empire Loyalist who emigrated to Canada from Pennsylvania in the 1790's.
+Playter Estates is named after the Playter family, who held the original land grants on both sides of the Don River near Bloor Street.
+Captain George Playter, the patriarch of the family, was a United Empire Loyalist who emigrated to Canada from Pennsylvania in the 1790's.

 The property around the homestead was used for farmland up until 1912, when the current neighbourhood was developed.